Generic selectors

 “Do you and each of you solemnly swear that you will well and truly try and a true deliverance make between the United States and [name], the defendant at the bar, and a true verdict render according to the evidence, so help you God?”

-Basically, this is absurd wording that states a juror swears to righteously judge “according to the evidence.”
+Basically, this states a juror swears to righteously judge “according to the evidence.”
 This sounds simple in concept; however, the reality is far from it.
-For example, many times evidence is withheld from the jury, such as past behaviors or crimes, such as someone with a history of suing companies for injuries.
-Attorneys for the plaintiff have been known to successfully argue that such information should be withheld because it might be ‘prejudicial’.
+For example, many times evidence is withheld from the jury, such as past behaviors or crimes.
+For example, someone could have a history of suing companies for non-existent or minor injuries.
+Attorneys for the plaintiff have successfully argued that such information should be withheld because it might be ‘prejudicial’.
 But is it?
-A pattern of behavior can be very important for rendering a righteous judgment.
+A pattern of behavior can be very important for rendering a righteous judgment as in the case of a woman who manages to slip and fall at every store she visits.

-A serious issue that a jury can face happens when a prosecutor or judge interprets laws differently.
+A serious issue that a jury can face happens when a prosecutor or judge interprets the same laws differently.
 This has become a very common tactic that has been at the forefront of many cases.
 One example is freedom of speech, which has been interpreted very loosely by some and severely constrained by others.
-Other things are also manipulated by attorneys—especially defense attorneys—who have authority to include or exclude evidence and testimony according to their choosing.
+Some are manipulated by attorneys—especially defense attorneys—who have authority to include or exclude evidence and testimony according to their choosing.

 Then there is a serious question of whether or not witnesses provide truthful testimony.
 Given the unabashed and rampant lying these days, how is it possible to determine whether or not a witness is lying?
 Or, what happens when the testimony of witnesses is conflicting?

-IMPORTANT: The judicial systems of mankind are not about discovering the truth!
+Sadly, the judicial systems of mankind are not about discovering the truth!
 Instead, courts are a showplace where two parties manipulate testimony and evidence to sway a jury and judge to side with their cause.
+But this is all the more reason for believers to take the opportunity to serve on juries if they are able.

-So what does one do in such a situation?
-The Law of God supersedes all others because He has the final judgment.
-So, it is vital to know and understand it beforehand.
+The Law of God supersedes all others.
+It is vital, therefore, when serving on a jury to know and understand it.
 For example, Scripture has this to say about witnesses:

 The Law of God requires two or more witnesses whose testimony agrees in order to establish a matter.
 No one is to be convicted with fewer than two witnesses who corroborate each other no matter how believable one of them might be.

 But is a witness always a person who can provide testimony?
 What happens if there is only one witness—or none?
 For those situations, it is important to realize that a ‘witness’ can also be physical evidence.
-For example, God established the heaven and earth as ‘witnesses’:
+For example, the heaven and earth were established as ‘witnesses’:

 CONCLUSION